csswizardry/ct/README.md

 * **Injected `script` elements:** `ct.css`, as with all CSS, acts against the DOM and not the HTML.
 As such, injected `script` elements will be falsely flagged as blocking.
+  * Similarly, any `script` elements that are removed from the DOM will not be flagged.
 * **Third-party blocking resources:** The check for whether or not something is a third party is naive at best.
 * **CSP Issues:** If your app is blocking CSS from the `csswizardry.com` origin,